-Figure 3.1 provides an overview of the integrated Draft Strategy preparation, SEA and AA processes.
-The preparation of the Draft Strategy, SEA and AA are taking place concurrently and the findings of the SEA and AA will inform the Draft Strategy.
+Figure 3.1 provides an overview of the integrated Strategy preparation, SEA and AA processes.
+The preparation of the Strategy, SEA and AA has taken place concurrently and the findings of the SEA and AA have informed the Strategy.

 The process is currently at a stage where this SEA Environmental Report has been prepared.